mwgeurts/dicom_tools/README.md

 ## Compatibility and Requirements

 The DICOM Manipulation Tools have been validated for MATLAB versions 8.3 through 8.5 on Macintosh OSX 10.8 (Mountain Lion) through 10.10 (Yosemite).
-These tools use the MATLAB functions `dicominfo()`, `dicomread()`, and `dicomwrite()` to read and write to the provided DICOM destination files.
+These tools use the Image Processing Toolbox MATLAB functions `dicominfo()`, `dicomread()`, and `dicomwrite()` to read and write to the provided DICOM destination files.

 ## Tools and Examples